 Prior to graduation, the student will be evaluated for the ability to successfully radiograph a variety of radiographic and fluoroscopic procedures.
 Consistent with all competency evaluations, the student must achieve a minimum grade of 90% to be considered competent.

 During the last three months of the program, the student will be evaluated for terminal competencies.
-The student will need to prove competency in various studies with higher difficulty than those completed for initial and continual competencies.
+The student will need to prove competency on a variety of studies with a higher level of difficulty than those studies completed for initial and continual competencies.
 Rowan College South Jersey Radiography Program requirements for terminal competencies are as follows: